 4. Do a bit of research and know the value of your item

-You can do this by searching the completed listing area of eBay which is found in the side bar of options when searching for items.
+You can do this by searching the sold listing area of eBay which is found in the side bar of options when searching for items.

 5. Do an auction with a buy it now option